-The utility trucks and cutaways that make up Mountain Line's paratransit fleet and support vehicle fleet have higher daily average miles driven compared to the SUV and light-duty vans as demonstrated in Error!
-Reference source not found..
+The utility trucks and cutaways that make up Mountain Line's paratransit fleet and support vehicle fleet have higher daily average miles driven compared to the SUV and light-duty vans as demonstrated in Figure 23.
 The utility trucks average just over 62 miles a day, while cutaways average nearly 50 miles a day.
 The cutaways that operate in the paratransit fleet have the highest maximum daily mileage of up to 222 miles per day.